INMAS-Math/Workshop-01/README.md

 ## A Note on File Paths in Python

 File paths have a different dialect depending on the operating system that you are using.
-In Linux and Mac/OS-X, all file paths start from the root directory which is referred to by "/".
+In Linux and MacOS, all file paths start from the root directory which is referred to by "/".
 Each level of subdirectory from there is separated by an additional "/".
 For example:

 ![Mac](images/Picture8.png)